Nelli

 Impact

-• I introduced a 12-color system for 9 epileptic and 3 non-epileptic classifications, enabling clinicians to instantly recognize event types regardless of prior patient context.
-This classification system is now part of the design library.
+• 12-color classification system: enabled clinicians to instantly recognize event types for 9 epileptic and 3 non-epileptic categories, regardless of prior patient context.
+This system is now part of the design library.

-• For long recording periods, I applied progressive disclosure by expanding only the current month and collapsing the rest, reducing load time while maintaining access to relevant information.
+• Progressive disclosure for long recordings: only the current month expands while others collapse, reducing load time while maintaining access to relevant information.

 Case Study 2 – Continuous Monitoring

-Experimental feature for continuous patient monitoring, developed in collaboration with the Filadelfia Epilepsy Hospital in Denmark.
+Experimental feature for continuous patient monitoring, developed in collaboration with Danish Epilepsy Hospital.

 Challenge